SMS Eber (1903): Service history

 By late January 1912, Eber had arrived back in Douala.
 In mid-March, she cruised south to visit German Southwest Africa before proceeding further south to Cape Town on 29 March.
 There, the ship's captain and first officer were disembarked, as they had fallen seriously ill and had to be returned home.
 The senior watch officer temporarily took command while a replacement captain traveled from Germany.
 In late August and into September, Eber cruised in the Congo River, and later that year, she visited Cabinda in Portuguese Congo and Boma in Belgian Congo.
 In late November, the outbreak of unrest in Monrovia, Liberia, prompted Eber to go there to protect German interests.
 She was joined by Panther and the light cruiser Bremen.
 By early February 1913, Eber had returned to Kamerun, but she was scheduled to be sent south to Cape Town for an overhaul.
 This order was rescinded, however, after an experiment the previous year with Panther had demonstrated that it was more cost effective to bring a gunboat back to Germany for the overhaul than it was to pay a foreign shipyard to do the work.
 Eber accordingly left Kamerun for Germany at the end of February, and the overhaul was carried out in Wilhelmshaven in May and June.

 Eber departed for Kamerun again on 25 June with a survey team aboard, who were to complete the survey of the Gulf of Guinea, which had been suspended since 1905.
-In late December 1913, the Detached Division, which included the dreadnought battleships Kaiser and König Albert and the light cruiser Strassburg visited the German West African colonies during their long Atlantic cruise; they remained in the area into January 1914 before proceeding further in theiy voyage.
+In late December 1913, the Detached Division, which included the dreadnought battleships Kaiser and König Albert and the light cruiser Strassburg visited the German West African colonies during their long Atlantic cruise; they remained in the area into January 1914 before proceeding further in their voyage.
 Eber continued her survey work in the Gulf of Guinea until early July, when she sailed south for another overhaul at Cape Town.
 The dramatic rise in tensions in Europe between the Central Powers (which included Germany) and the Triple Entente over the Assassination of Archduke Franz Ferdinand that culminated in the July Crisis prompted the German navy to cancel Eber's scheduled overhaul and direct her to return to German colonial territory.
 She sailed back north on 30 July.
 The British commander of naval forces in the area, Admiral Herbert King-Hall, had ordered the local authorities to prevent Eber from leaving, but they failed to do so.